2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 #Background

-This project is to develop an automatic way to download the Hong Kong Geo-referenced Public Facility Data [1].
+This project is to develop a script to download the Hong Kong Geo-referenced Public Facility Data [1] automatically.
 At the time of writing this document, there are total 79 csv data such as Cycling Sites, Hoilday Camps and Performing Venus.

 ##About the download process